Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/sahuagin.md

 NoteIcon: monster
 BestiaryType: humanoid (sahuagin)
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-263, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus.
+263, Tales from the Yawning Portal, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus.
 Available in the SRD."
 ---
 # [Sahuagin](2-Mechanics/CLI/bestiary/humanoid/sahuagin.md)
 *Source: Monster Manual p.
-263, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus.
+263, Tales from the Yawning Portal, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus.
 Available in the SRD.*

 Across fog-shrouded coasts or endless ocean swells, an ominous drone sounded on a conch shell chills the blood of all who hear it.
 This is the sound of the sahuagin hunting horn-a call to raid and battle.
 Coastal settlers refer to sahuagin as "sea devils," for sahuagin have no compassion in them, slaughtering the crews of ships and decimating coastal villages.